Stunning portrait painting by Hungarian artist János Vaszary (1867-1939) headlines Gray's June 26th auction in Cleveland

 Circa 1560 English close helmet made in the Greenwich, England workshop established by King Henry VIII (est. $5,000-$7,000).

-The portrait painting by Vaszary of his wife Maria, and an oil on canvas nude rendering by the Scottish painter Duncan Grant (1885-1978) are expected top lots.
+The portrait painting by Vaszary and an oil on canvas nude rendering by the Scottish painter Duncan Grant (1885-1978) are two expected top lots in the auction.

 In all, 443 lots will come up for bid, beginning at 10 am Eastern time.
 The full catalog is up now and pre-bidding is open at www.GraysAuctioneers.com.
 Bidding is also available on LiveAuctioneers.com and Invaluable.com.
 Phone and absentee bids will also be accepted.
 Previews will be held Thursday thru Wednesday, June 20-26, from 10 am to 5 pm, and on Saturday, June 22, from 12 noon until 4 pm.
 All lots will be available for in-person examination during the previews.
 All times quoted are Eastern.